jetstreamapp/jetstream/apps/docs/docs/load/load-with-related.md

 :::

-The data load template has a section at the top where you will enter the **Object Api Name**, the **Operation**, and optionally the **External Id**.
+The data load template has a section at the top where you will enter the **Object Api Name**, **Operation**, and optionally the **External Id**.

-Your record data starts on Row 5, and the first column is required to be a unique identifier of your choosing for each record.
-If you are exporting data as a starting point, it is easiest to set the **Reference Id** as the Id of the org where you exported the data.
+Your record data starts on Row 5, and the first column is required to be a temporary unique identifier of your choosing for each record.
+If you are exporting data as a starting point, set the **Reference Id** as the record id of the org where you exported the data.
 This Id is only used for the load process.

 Create a new worksheet and repeat the process for any related records.

-For any relationship fields, like the **AccountId** from the example above, wrap the column header in curly brackets, like this `{AccountId}`.
-All the values in that column must map to a value in the **Reference Id** column this or another worksheet.
+For any relationship fields, like the **AccountId** from the example above, wrap the column header in curly brackets, like this `{AccountId}`, to indicate that the values in this column are reference Ids from other records in the file.
+All the values in that column must map to a value in the **Reference Id** column in the current or another worksheet.

 <img src={require('./load-related-example-1.png').default} alt="Load results" />